Viewshed analysis and solar radiation

 • cloud cover

-• computed as cumulative solar irradiance: daily $Wh/(m^2.day)$, monthly, seasonal, annual
+• irradiation: cumulative solar irradiance: daily $Wh/(m^2.day)$, monthly, seasonal, annual

-Components of solar irradiance
+Components of solar irradiation

 Cumulative beam solar irradiance $[Wh/(m^2 day]$, diffuse and reflected irradiance for day 356 (winter solstice) computed with 0.5hr time step

-Winter and summer solar irradiance
+Winter and summer solar irradiation

 Spatial pattern of cumulative direct beam solar irradiance $[Wh/(m^2 day)]$ for different days 356 and 180